 - Middle school sucks.
 High school sucks.
 College sucks a little less but still not the greatest.
 None of it will the best time of your life, and I hope you wouldn’t want it to be.

 - You’re going to go through a time when you don’t have really any friends and it’ll feel like the loneliest thing in the world.
-You’re going to make it through it.
+You will make it through it.
 It’s also better to have no friends than crappy friends.

 - Please don’t be ashamed of being an introvert and quiet.
 It’s normal, and it’s one of the best things about you.